matthewjberger/eager/README.md

 cd eager
 mkdir build
 cd build

+# To generate makefiles
 cmake ..

+# Alternatively, to generate an eclipse project
+cmake -G "Eclipse CDT4 - Unix Makefiles" ..
 ```

+This will generate a makefile in the `build` directory.

+You can open this folder as a project in eclipse if you generated eclipse project files.

-Your project can then be found in the `bin` directory.
+Finally, when you compile, your project can be found in the `bin` directory.

 # Vagrant